 Gut loading Dubia for bearded dragons

 This brings up another awesome Dubia roach feature: gut-loadability.
 You can gut load Dubia roaches to the extreme.
 Amazingly, their stomach and digestive system can hold as much as twice their body weight of food.

 This means that in addition to dusting, you can feed Dubia roaches foods containing the nutrients you want your bearded dragon to consume, and you can do so in large amounts.
 Do you want your animal to get more vitamin A?
 Feed your Dubia feeders foods high in carotenoids like sweet potato, squash, and carrots.
-Do you want it to get more calcium?
-Give the roaches greens before feeding them to your beardie and you increase their calcium intake naturally, without supplements.
+Do you want your beardie to get more calcium?
+Give the roaches greens before feeding them to your beardie.
+This increases your animal’s calcium intake naturally, without supplements.

 Leafy greens: a word of caution